khanlab/scattr/README.md

 ## Example use of workflow
-This workflow was used to process and analyze the the data for the from [`hcp_subcortical_repo`](https://github.com/kaitj/hcp_subcortical_repro) (see Kai et al., 2022).
+This workflow was used to process and analyze the data from [`hcp_subcortical_repo`](https://github.com/kaitj/hcp_subcortical_repro) (see Kai et al., 2022).